-The parties may contract for title to pass gradually upon the progress of the construction or at certain stages or milestones.
+The parties may contract for title to pass gradually as the construction progresses or at certain stages or milestones.
 Generally, in the absence of any provisions to the contrary, the risk will pass with the title.

-Typically, payment of the purchase price is made in instalments before delivery and, in return, a performance guarantee or refund guarantee will be furnished by the yard under ibid.
+Typically, payment of the purchase price is made in instalments before delivery and, in return, a performance guarantee or refund guarantee will be furnished by the yard under the shipbuilding contract.
+Provided that the guarantee is an on-demand guarantee, the buyer would be entitled to call on the guarantee immediately without having to establish liability of the seller, provided that other conditions that entitle the buyer to call on the guarantee are satisfied.